-If you are having diabetes, autoimmune disease, thyroid disease, very high cholesterol, history of stroke, or history of trauma at the shoulder then you are at very high risk of frozen shoulder and shoulder pain.
+If you are having diabetes, autoimmune disease, thyroid disease, very high cholesterol, a history of stroke, or a history of trauma at the shoulder then you are at very high risk of frozen shoulder and shoulder pain.

-In Frozen shoulder along with shoulder pain, there is loss of range of motion, pain during sleep, difficulty in performing simple tasks
+In a Frozen shoulder along with shoulder pain, there is loss of range of motion, pain during sleep, difficulty in performing simple tasks